Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

-Now we can take the limit $\eps\to 0$.
-The first two terms vanish in the limit because $B$ annihilates the sliver.
-The third term is somewhat nontrivial.
+The first two terms vanish in the $\eps\to 0$ limit because $B$ annihilates the sliver.
+The third term is nontrivial.
 Expanding as a superposition of wedge states gives

 In the integrand is a wedge surface of total width $L/\eps$, which for fixed $L$ is approaching the sliver state as $\eps\to 0$.
-The boundary condition changing operator $\sigma_{21}$ is integrated across the entire width of the wedge surface from $x=0$ to $x=L/\eps$.
+The boundary condition changing operator $\sigma_{21}$ together with $B\d c$ is integrated across the entire width of the wedge surface from $x=0$ to $x=L/\eps$.
 It is helpful to decompose this integration into three pieces; near the left edge, through the middle, and near the right edge:

-Here $\Lambda<L/(2\eps)$ is an arbitrary parameter (independent of $\eps$) which defines what it means to be ``near" the edges of the wedge surface.
-The contributions near the left and right edges vanish in the $\eps\to 0$ limit because $B$ tends to annihilate the sliver, and due to the finite range of integration there can be no compensating divergence.
-Since $\Lambda$ can be arbitrary, this implies that $\sigma_{21}$ cannot be a finite distance from the left or right edges of the wedge surface in the $\eps\to 0$ limit.
-This implies that the boundary condtion changing projector, if it is nonvanishing, must contain $\sigma_{21}$ inserted at the midpoint.
-Without going into the derivation (see appendix A of \cite{EMsingular}) we claim that the integration ``through the middle" is nonzero, and in the $\eps\to 0$ limit the ghost insertions can be eliminated to obtain
+where $\Lambda<L/(2\eps)$ is a parameter (independent of $\eps$) which defines what it means to be ``near" the edges of the wedge surface.
+The contributions near the left and right edges vanish in the $\eps\to 0$ limit because $B$ annihilates the sliver, and due to the finite range of integration there can be no compensating divergence.
+Since $\Lambda$ can be arbitrarily large, we learn that that $\sigma_{21}B\d c$ cannot be a finite distance from the left or right edges of the wedge surface in the $\eps\to 0$ limit.
+In the conformal frame of the unit disk \eq{(i)}, this implies that the insertion $\sigma_{21}B\d c$ will only give contribution where the midpoint of the local coordinate patch touches the boundary of the unit disk.
+In this limit the $B\d c$ insertion can be eliminated by evaluating the $bc$ OPE.
+Doing this carefully provides a normalization factor of unity (see appendix A of \cite{EMsingular} for more detail).
+In total we find that

-where $\sigma_{21}$ in this equation acts as an operator (not a string field) on the midpoint of the sliver state.
-This agrees with the general form of the boundary condition changing projector anticipated before.
-In more complicated examples the boundary condition changing projector can have more structure towards the left and right edges.
-If